brembou/rohlik-mcp/README.md

 - *What are the cheapest delivery slots for tomorrow?*

 > [!WARNING]
-> This MCP server is made by reverse engineering Rohlik.cz API that is used by the rohlik.cz website.
+> This MCP server is made by reverse engineering the APIs used by Rohlik Group's websites.
+Use at your own discretion.

 ## Usage